 Best practice: Prevent inadvertent exposure to network routing and security.

-Detail: Use RBAC to ensure that only the central networking group has permission to networking resources.
+Detail: Use Azure RBAC to ensure that only the central networking group has permission to networking resources.

 Best practice: Identify and remediate exposed VMs that allow access from “any” source IP address.

-Detail: Use Azure Security Center.
-Security Center will recommend that you restrict access through internet-facing endpoints if any of your network security groups has one or more inbound rules that allow access from “any” source IP address.
-Security Center will recommend that you edit these inbound rules to restrict access to source IP addresses that actually need access.
+Detail: Use Microsoft Defender for Cloud.
+Defender for Cloud will recommend that you restrict access through internet-facing endpoints if any of your network security groups has one or more inbound rules that allow access from “any” source IP address.
+Defender for Cloud will recommend that you edit these inbound rules to restrict access to source IP addresses that actually need access.

 Best practice: Restrict management ports (RDP, SSH).

 Detail: Just-in-time (JIT) VM access can be used to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
-When JIT is enabled, Security Center locks down inbound traffic to your Azure VMs by creating a network security group rule.
+When JIT is enabled, Defender for Cloud locks down inbound traffic to your Azure VMs by creating a network security group rule.
 You select the ports on the VM to which inbound traffic will be locked down.
 These ports are controlled by the JIT solution.